-Further work includes experimenting with new rules for the particle movement, conducting a set of user studies on kinetic visualization, using improved methods for computing principal curvature directions, and accelerating the integrated rendering as much as possible to attain even higher interactivity.
+Despite the limitations listed above, we believe that the effectiveness of kinetic visualization to clarify structure and enhance understanding of ambiguous shapes makes it a useful technique that deserves further study.
+Further work includes experimenting with new rules for the particle movement to convey even more information.
+More in-depth user studies on kinetic visualization could provide valuable feedback into which types of rules should be improved.
+Additional future work includes using improved methods for computing principal curvature directions, and accelerating the integrated rendering as much as possible to attain even higher interactivity.
 It is hoped the power of motion cues will be embraced by more people, helping them effectively perceive/illustrate complex or ambiguous object shape and spatial relationship.